Police brutality in the United States: War on drugs

-In June 1971, President Richard M. Nixon declared a War on Drugs.
+In June 1971, President Richard M. Nixon declared a war on drugs.
 This new "war" brought in stricter policing and criminal laws, including no-knock warrants and mandatory sentencing.
-As was the case with Prohibition, the War on Drugs was marked by increased police misconduct.
+As was the case with Prohibition, the war on drugs was marked by increased police misconduct.
 War on drugs policing—notably stop and frisk and Special Weapons and Tactics (SWAT) teams—contributed to police brutality, especially targeting minority communities.
 Years later, Nixon aide John Ehrlichman, explained: "The Nixon campaign in 1968, and the Nixon White House after that, had two enemies: the antiwar left and black people...
 We knew we couldn't make it illegal to be either... but by getting the public to associate the hippies with marijuana and blacks with heroin, and then criminalizing both heavily, we could disrupt those communities.
 We could arrest their leaders, raid their homes, break up their meetings, and vilify them night after night on the evening news."
 Throughout a series of court cases, the 4th amendment has been interpreted in differing ways.
 Terry v.
 Ohio ruled frisks constitutional if the police officer had "reasonable suspicion".
 As time progressed, frisks have become more similar to arrests.
 Stop and frisk used to not involve any handcuffs, weapons, or arrest, now they do.
-War on drugs has increased the amount of power police officers have.
+The war on drugs has increased the amount of power police officers have.

 The war on drugs has been seen as responsible for police misconduct towards African-Americans and Latinos.
 While white people and African-Americans both use and sell drugs at roughly similar rates, African-Americans are over six times as likely to be incarcerated for drug-related charges, according to 2015 data.
 Specifically, the use of stop and frisk tactics by police have targeted African-Americans and Latinos.
 In looking at data from New York in the early 2000s up to 2014, people who had committed no offense made up 82% to 90% of those who were stopped and frisked.
 Of those people stopped, only 9% to 12% were white.
 People who were stopped felt that they had experienced psychological violence, and the police sometimes used insults against them.
 Stop and frisk tactics caused people to experience anxiety about leaving their homes, due to fears of police harassment and abuse.

 With the militarization of the police, SWAT teams have been used more frequently in drug possession situations.
 SWAT teams can be armed with weapons like diversionary grenades.
 In cases where SWAT teams were used, only 35% of the time were drugs found in peoples' homes.
 African-Americans and Latinos are disproportionately the targets of these raids, and according to the ACLU, "Sending a heavily armed team of officers to perform 'normal' police work can dangerously escalate situations that need never have involved violence."